jatin0013/Farmer-Income-Predictor/Readme.md

-# Farmer Income Prediction using Random Forest Regresiion
+# Farmer Income Prediction using Random Forest Regression

 This project aims to predict the **annual income of farmers** using demographic, socio-economic, and environmental features.
 The model is built using **Random Forest Regression**, with appropriate data cleaning, feature engineering, and evaluation steps.